Changing Size and Color

 Excavations in 2001-2003 revealed bands of color in the mound.
 These layers were created as different kinds of clay were added to the mound.

 Erected by National Park Service U. S, Department of the Interior.

 Topics.
 This historical

 Location.
 35° 8.668′ N, 88° 19.198′ W. Marker is in Shiloh, Tennessee, in Hardin County.
 Marker is on 1055 Pittsburg Lane Road.
 Marker is in Shiloh Park near the Tennessee River.
 Touch for map.
 Marker is in this post office area: Shiloh TN 38376, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Gunboats Tyler and Lexington (within shouting distance of this marker); Vibrant Community (approx. 0.2 miles away); Chalmers' Brigade (approx. ¼ mile away); Pittsburg Landing (approx. 0.3 miles away); 9th Illinois Infantry (approx. 0.4 miles away); Camp of Powell's Battery (approx. 0.4 miles away); Powell's Battery (approx. 0.4 miles away); Kentucky Regiments at Battle of Shiloh (approx. 0.4 miles away).
 Touch for a list and map of all markers in Shiloh.

 Credits.
 This page was last revised on August 16, 2017.
-This page originally submitted on August 14, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 70 times since then and 20 times this year.
-Photos: 1, 2. submitted on August 14, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 14, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 116 times since then and 11 times this year.
+Photos: 1, 2. submitted on August 14, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.